lorents/shaper/README.md

 Shaper
 ======

-Toy 2D/3D shape processing library for Uno
+2D/3D shape processing library for Uno

 Buzzwords
 ---------

-- Use logic operators to create complex 2D shapes out of primitives
+- Use logic operators to create complex 2D shapes out of primitives (or arbitrary bezier curves)
 - Fill any shape with color, texture, or even a totally custom shader
 - Animate shapes with a functional reactive approach
 - A nomadic API makes programming a breeze, while still maintaining an immutable object graph